Course Outline

 Course - Workshop: Boost your productivity with this new method!

-The host's openness, sense of humor, approach and knowledge
+Openness, a sense of humor, approach and knowledge

 Justyna - e-file